Rene Beauregard House: House construction and style

+1874 as a “mansion containing all the modern improvements,” an orchard and several outbuildings.

 The rooms at the northwest end are in a small wing, which was added at a later date than the original building, and which collapsed in 1937.

 There is also a wing at the southeast end, apparently of the period of about 1890 and of a very bad design, detracting considerably from the appearance of the house which is otherwise good.